 What do chemists do?

 Chemists study the structure and properties of substances and the interactions between them.
-They search for new information about materials and look for ways to put this knowledge to practical use.
-They apply scientific principles and techniques using specialized instruments to measure, identify, and evaluate materials.
+They search for new information about materials and for practical uses.
 Overall, it is a great career with a lot of opportunities.

 Some different types of chemists are:

-Organic Chemists work with carbon compounds.
-They are responsible for developing many commercial products, including drugs, plastics, and fertilizers.
+Organic Chemists work with carbon compounds to develop many commercial products including drugs, plastics, and fertilizers.

-Inorganic Chemists work with compounds of non-carbon structure, including most of the metals and minerals.
+Inorganic Chemists work with compounds of non-carbon structure, including metals and minerals.
 In the electronics industry, they work on ways to build solid-state electronic components.

 Analytical Chemists examine the content of substances and measure the amount of each component present.
-Analytical Chemists also identify the presence of chemical pollutants in air, soil, and water.
+Analytical Chemists also identify the presence of pollutants in the environment.
 One field related to analytical chemistry is that of a forensic scientist.
-For more information on this exciting field read the article called "The Chemistry of Forensics".
+For more information on this exciting field read this article.

 Biochemists study the principles of chemistry applied to living systems.
 A special emphasis is usually placed on studying disease states and searching for new medicines.

 Below are examples of what recent Southwestern graduates with chemistry and biochemistry degrees have done.

 * University of Kansas and Missouri Schools of Pharmacy